 Jesus said to them, "The Sabbath was made for man, and not man for the Sabbath.Mark 2:27(NASB)

-As Christians in the Church age we are issued with many commands, which are to be carried out in spirit and in truth – through the power of the indwelling Holy Spirit.
-Instructions for the church are found in Paul's epistles and the writings of the other New Testament apostles, but nowhere are we commanded to keep the Sabbath day as many denominations insist.
-Indeed the church is instructed not to lay down such restriction and adhere to the traditions of man – many of which are rooted on the Old Testament law given to Israel.
+As Christians in the Church age, we are issued with many commands, which are to be carried out in spirit and in truth through the power of the indwelling Holy Spirit.
+Instructions for the Church are found in Paul's epistles and the writings of the other New Testament apostles, but nowhere are we commanded to keep the Sabbath day as many denominations insist.
+Indeed, the Church is instructed not to lay down such restrictions and adhere to the traditions of man – many of which are rooted in the Old Testament Law given to Israel.

-As new creatures in Christ we have already found true rest through our new, regenerated life of faith in Christ, while Israel's Sabbath as a picture, which simply pointed them towards the Person and Work of Christ the Saviour, in Whom they would finally discover eternal rest.
+As new creatures in Christ, we have already found true rest through our new, regenerated life of faith in Christ, while Israel's Sabbath is a picture, which simply points them towards the Person and Work of Christ the Saviour, in Whom they will finally discover eternal rest.

-Heavenly Father, thank You that we are not bound by religious laws and legalistic practices, but have been made a new creation in Christ.
-Thank You that He is our Sabbath rest, not only during our sojourn on earth but in the eternal ages to come.
-Thank You that we are not bound by burdensome rules and regulations, but have recognised that the Law was a tool that God used to point sinners to Jesus Christ, in Whom we find true rest and refreshment as we abide in Him and He in us.
-Thank You that Jesus Christ is the sovereign Lord – even of the Sabbath.
-May we worship You in spirit and truth in our worship services and every day of the week.. and may we take every opportunity to meet with other believers and enjoy Christian fellowship in our Churches and Chapels.
-This we ask in Jesus name, AMEN.
+Heavenly Father, thank You that I am not bound by religious laws and legalistic practices, but have been made a new creation in Christ.
+He is my Sabbath rest, not only during my sojourn on earth, but in the eternal ages to come.
+Thank You that I am not bound by the burdensome rules and regulations of the Law, but have recognised that the Law was a tool You used to point sinners to Jesus Christ.
+In Christ, I find true rest and refreshment as I abide in Him and He in me.
+May I worship You in spirit and truth every day of the week, and may I take every opportunity to meet with other believers as we worship You together and enjoy Christian fellowship in our Churches and Chapels.
+This I ask in Jesus' name, AMEN.